Zummiee/Portfolio/README.md

-Adapated a frontend template for creating a personal site.
+Adapated a frontend template to create this personal site.